Information for Absentee Voters in November 7, 2017 General Election

 - Find out your registered polling location

-THE DEADLINE TO REQUEST AN ABSENTEE BALLOT TO BE MAILED TO YOU IS TUESDAY, AUGUST 22, 2017 AT 5:00PM.
-We recommend voting absentee in person, if you are able.
-Click here to find out more information about voting absentee by mail.-->
+The deadline to request an absentee ballot be mailed to you is Tuesday, October 31, 2017 at 5:00PM.
+(However, we recommend voting absentee in person, if you are able.)
+Click here to find out more information about voting absentee by mail.

 If you are eligible to vote absentee in Virginia, you are eligible to do so in person.
-We do NOT recommend voting absentee by mail if you are able to vote in person before Election Day.
+We strongly recommend voting absentee in person if you are able, instead of voting by mail.

 Virginia does not have